drcjar/death-lessons/README.md

 # Downloading the data

-If you like you can [download a csv](https://github.com/drcjar/death-lessons/blob/master/death_lessons.csv) of all of the data.
+If you like you can [download an export](https://app.deathlessons.org/pricing) of all of the data.
 The header looks like this:
 ![image](https://github.com/user-attachments/assets/58627e47-6fb3-4af1-ba40-e1be41449859)

 # Technical Notes